NirantK/nirantk.github.io/content/community.md

 ✅ Things that you find interesting, curious or noteworthy around AI research, philosophy, implementation and future.
 Also new tools or how you’re using them.

-✅Give context when sharing if possible, or ask questions, especially if you are looking for a specific kind of help
+✅ Give context when sharing if possible, or ask questions, especially if you are looking for a specific kind of help

 ❌ Self promotion of your products, your company or your events.
 Group should not be used as your marketing channel.